-For many people, the fear of going in for surgery has more to do with the lack of awareness than anything else.
-When someone requires surgery, they will typically be given some type of anesthesia drug to ensure they sleep throughout their procedure.
-However, if the anesthesia is performed incorrectly, or if the dosages are incorrect, it is possible for a patient to remain aware of their surroundings during a surgery.
-This issue, called anesthesia awareness, can sometimes be painful and is often both physically and mentally traumatizing.
+For many people, the fear of going in for surgery has more to do with the lack of awareness or consciousness during the surgery than anything else.
+When someone requires surgery, they will typically be given some type of anesthesia drug to ensure they remain asleep throughout the procedure.
+However, if the anesthesia is performed incorrectly or the dosages are incorrect it is possible for a patient to wake up or experience anesthesia awareness.
+When anesthesia awareness or waking up during surgery occurs the patient is aware of their surroundings and can recall events related to the surgery.
+Sometimes anesthesia awareness can be painful and is often both physically and mentally traumatizing.

-Anesthesia is used as a tool to numb and sedate individuals in need of various different types of medical procedures.
+Anesthesia is used as a tool to numb and sedate individuals in need of various types of medical procedures.
 There are different forms of anesthesia available depending on the circumstances and needs of the patient.
-Regional anesthesia affects one portion of the body, and local anesthesia applies to only a very small part of the body.
-General anesthesia, on the other hand, is supposed to render the patient completely unconscious.
+Regional anesthesia affects one portion of the body and local anesthesia applies to only a very small part of the body.
+General anesthesia is used to render the patient completely unconscious.
 When issues occur while using general anesthesia, cases of anesthesia awareness can occur.

-When a doctor administers anesthesia, several different issues could occur.
-Because of the nature of anesthesia drugs, certain components of the medication could become ineffective if the anesthesiologist makes an error.
-For example, the paralytic component could be ineffective while the sedative remains functional; causing the patient to move involuntarily during surgery even though they are unconscious.
-Conversely, the paralytic could work though the sedative may not, leaving the patient in a state of anesthesia awareness.
+When a anesthesiologist administers anesthesia and makes an error components of the medication could become ineffective because of the nature of anesthesia drugs.
+For example, the paralytic component could be ineffective while the sedative remains functional causing the patient to move involuntarily during surgery even though they are unconscious.
+Conversely, the paralytic could work though the sedative may not leaving the patient in a state of anesthesia awareness.

-When anesthesia awareness occurs, the patient could be rendered unable to move, even though they are awake and aware of what is going on around them.
-Although the affects may vary, the paralytic could leave the individual unable to speak or open their eyes, even though they can hear doctors speaking and performing the medical procedure.
-In some cases, individuals have even reported being able to feel the surgery as it occurred.
+When anesthesia awareness occurs the patient could be rendered unable to move even though they are awake and aware of what is going on around them.
+The paralytic could leave the individual unable to speak or open their eyes even though they can hear doctors speaking and performing the medical procedure.
+In some cases individuals have reported being able to feel the surgery as it occurred.

 If you woke up during anesthesia, you may be eligible to seek compensation from the hospital, medical facility, or doctor responsible.
 Damages may include compensation for medical bills, pain and suffering, loss of wages, and more.
 Allow our experienced attorneys to help you seek justice from the liable party.